 The new frontier of data management is not really centered on the collection or even the analyzing of data, but on access, consolidation, and sharing—and making that data (even if it’s from two seemingly disparate, unrelated data sources) actionable.

 For example, it’s one thing to pull data from Salesforce to understand how much revenue you stand to make from a recent deal, but it’s another thing to merge that data with Concur to understand what you’ve spent in travel to win it.

 This integration of data points, otherwise known as joined data sets, provides insight that is otherwise unknowable.

-Of course, most companies have myriad data sources; everything from Amazon Web these sources have APIs for data access.
+Of course, most companies have myriad data sources—everything from Amazon Web Services to Zendesk, on-premise databases, spreadsheets, flat files, and more.
+And many of these sources have APIs for data access.

 Maintaining all those connections is a monumental investment for tech leaders, and stretches IT staffs that are often already too thin.
-What’s the answer?
+So, what’s the answer?

 Data Integration, Simplified Services

-“It’s very difficult when you need data from various operating areas,” said Kent Kramer, Senior Vice President and COO, who uses Domo to quickly aggregate and analyze data from various sources.
+“It’s very difficult when you need data from various operating areas,” said Kent, who uses Domo to quickly aggregate and analyze data from various sources.

-Domo has 500 pre-built connectors into the apps, services, and file types you use every day.
+Domo has more than 1,000 pre-built connectors into the apps, services, and file types you use every day.
 Click here to see how they can work for your business.